-Selection of Antiretroviral Therapy: The selection of a particular ART regimen for an individual patient will be guided by the patient's preferences, co-morbidities, potential drug interactions, and drug allergy history.
+Selection of Antiretroviral Therapy: The selection of a particular ART regimen for an individual patient will be guided by the patient's preferences, comorbidities, potential drug interactions, and drug allergy history.
 Most RAPID patients will be initiated on ART before the results of laboratory tests are available (e.g., HIV viral load, genotype, creatinine, liver function tests, hepatitis B status, HLA-B5701).
 Thus, regimens for RAPID ART should be effective in a broad range of clinical situations, at least in the short period until lab results are available and regimens can be modified if needed.
 RAPID ART regimens should be potent even at high HIV RNA levels and have a high genetic barrier to resistance (in case some level of transmitted resistance is present).
 Ideally they also are tolerable, easy to take, and involve few pills.

-Our preferred RAPID ART regimen for most patients, based on these criteria and our RAPID clinical experience, as well as pragmatic cost issues (eg, purchase of ARVs for RAPID starter packs) is:
+Our preferred RAPID ART regimens for most patients, based on these criteria and our RAPID clinical experience, as well as pragmatic cost issues (eg, purchase of ARVs for RAPID starter packs) are:

-Dolutegravir^a, 50 mg once daily + (tenofovir alafenamide [TAF]/emtricitabine [FTC] or tenofovir disoproxyl fumarate [TDF]/FTC^b), 1 tablet once daily
+- Dolutegravir^a, 50 mg once daily + tenofovir alafenamide [TAF]/emtricitabine (FTC) (or tenofovir disoproxyl fumarate [TDF]/FTC or TDF/3TC), 1 tablet once daily - Bictegravir/TAF/FTC, 1 tablet once daily